Many will decide to hold off on making an investment, choosing to keep their money out of the markets in order to see what happens.

 Other ways to help maximise your results include investing as soon as you can in order to benefit from compounding, using tax allowances such as ISAs to reduce the impact of tax on your returns, and reviewing your annual saving total and increasing it when you can.
 Staying disciplined in your investments is key, as missing just a handful of the best days on the market can have a major impact.

 Enjoy the good times, but don’t focus on trying to predict exactly when things are going to change.
 If you’re planning to invest throughout your life, you can be certain that some years will be bad.
-Remember: long-term investors who keep to their plans are, more often than not, those who reap the greatest rewards.
+However, long-term investors who keep to their plans are those who reap the greatest rewards.